 If you find it difficult to remember the meaning of all of the road signs, creating picture flashcards is a great trick.
 Once you have the traffic sign definitions down, it is also a good idea to test your skills while you are in the passenger seat in the car with your parents.

 Step #3: Visualize the Rules with Sketches

-In most states, a permit test is only comprised of 20 questions.
-If you want to get all 20 questions right, follow these tips and get prepared before test day.
-By reading the handbook, studying the right details, visualizing the rules, and taking free practice tests, you are sure to ace your test and earn your restricted driving privilege.
+In most states, a permit test only consists of 20 questions however that means only missing a few questions can lead to failure..
+If you want to get all 20 questions right, follow these tips and get prepared before test day By reading the handbook, studying the right details, visualizing the rules, and taking free practice tests, you are sure to ace your test and earn your learners permit.

 Taking your learner’s permit test can be quite stressful, but it doesn’t have to be.
 Practice permit tests can help you on your journey to learner’s permit success.
 There are several steps you can to guarantee your success during this process.
 First, it’s imperative to carefully read your state driver’s handbook several times through.
 It will contain all of the information necessary to pass your permit test.
 However, you should keep in mind it could take a few days to get through completely.

 Prepare for your permit test from the comfort of home with online practice tests.
 After you’ve read your state’s driver’s handbook several times through, it’s best to try several different practice tests.

 Online testing is recommended for those students who need additional practice after taking the DMV-issued practice test.
 Practice tests can also be beneficial for individuals who have recently moved to a new state and need to brush up on their new state’s driving rules and regulations, due to the fact that each state has fairly specific traffic laws.

 The Risks of Not Studying Hard Enough the First Time